Explore Bumla Pass in Arunachal: A Historic Indo-China Border Crossing

 Written by Omanso Tayang

 Omanso, an avid backpacker with an engineering background from Itanagar, Arunachal Pradesh, returned to his home state after completing his education in Chennai & NERIST.
-Passionate about promoting the lesser-known destinations, Oman has traveled across most parts of Arunachal to find unique locations like Anini, Dong Valley
+Passionate about promoting the lesser-known destinations, Oman has traveled across most parts of Arunachal to find unique locations like Anini, Dong Valley, Namsai etc. When not exploring, Oman enjoys camping, trekking, dancing and going on culinary adventures.

-For a customized Tawang tour experience you can contact us at +91-7669503993 or email to contact@ourguest.in
+For a customized Tawang Arunachal Tour experience you can contact us at +91-7669503993 or email to contact@ourguest.in